 Continental: helping all road users stay safe

 When it comes to tyres, the Tour de France is a Franco-German success story.
-German tyre manufacturer Continental is a Main Partner of the world’s most important bike race, official Tour vehicles are equipped with Continental tyres manufactured in Sarreguemines, France, and five World Tour teams will be racing on tyres designed and hand-made in the company’s two-wheel tyre headquarters in Korbach, Germany.
+German tyre manufacturer Continental is a Main Partner of the world’s biggest bike race, official Tour vehicles are equipped with Continental tyres manufactured in Sarreguemines, France, and a number of World Tour teams race on tyres designed and hand-made in the company’s two-wheel tyre headquarters in Korbach, Germany.

 These activities all have two things in common: dedication to premium performance and commitment to safety.
 Continental has been contributing to road safety for over 140 years and strives to make the Tour safer for participants, support teams and spectators.
 The ultimate goal: Vision Zero – zero fatalities, zero injuries and zero crashes – at the Tour de France and beyond.